 Stress is life.
 Stress is anything that causes mental, physical, or spiritual tension.
 There is no running away from it.
 All that matters is how you deal with it.
 This article does not deal with the factors of stress, anxiety, and depression, nor is it a clinical advice.
 If you feel depressed, you are not alone.
 It has been estimated that 75 to 90 percent of all visits to primary care physicians in America are for stress-related problems.
 This is why it is wise to consult a doctor if you are having physical symptoms of stress.
-However, here are some tips that can help from a spiritual perspective.
+However, here are some Dua for anxiety and stress, that can help from a spiritual perspective.

 Torture.
 Beatings.
 Loss of property.
 The death of loved ones.
 These were just some of the enormous challenges the Muslims of Makkah faced in the seventh century following their acceptance of Islam in fiercely tribal and polytheistic Makkah.